MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/get-started-with-teams-essentials.md

 ## Before you continue

 Microsoft Teams Essentials is available for purchase through Microsoft's direct website and select Microsoft Cloud Partners.
 Subscriptions through direct and partner differ in some ways because they use different identity systems.
-For more information, see [Microsoft Teams Essentials plans](#how-does-microsoft-teams-essentials-compare-to-other-microsoft-teams-plans)
+For more information, see [Microsoft Teams Essentials plans](#how-does-microsoft-teams-essentials-compare-to-other-microsoft-teams-plans).

 A subscription purchased through Microsoft's direct website uses Microsoft account identity, which allows you to use your existing email address like `TomislavK@outlook.com`, `TomislavK@gmail.com`, or `TomislavK@ContosoLandscaping.com` to sign up.

-Alternatively, Teams Essentials purchased through select Microsoft Certified Partners uses Microsoft Entra which asks you to create a new login/identity.
+Alternatively, Teams Essentials purchased through select Microsoft Certified Partners uses Microsoft Entra, which asks you to create a new login/identity.
 Partners can configure Teams Essentials to connect to your existing email address so you can sign in using your existing email address.

 ## What Microsoft Teams Essentials subscription do I have?